 Jodi Sandfort is a Professor at the University of Minnesota’s Humphrey School of Public Affairs.
 Her research, teaching, and practice all focus on improving the implementation of social policy, particularly those policies designed to support low-income children and their families.
 In the last five years, she has also focused more attention on organizational, product and service redesign to support innovation.
 Jodi received a Ph.D. in political science and social work in 1997 from the University of Michigan.
 She also holds a master's degree in social work from the University of Michigan and a B.A. from Vassar College (magna cum laude).

 Dr. Sandfort has spent her career moving back and forth between professional practice and academic posts.

 She was a Senior Fellow at the Minnesota Council of Nonprofits and directed the Human Service Program at the McKnight Foundation in Minneapolis, where she managed a portfolio of $20 million in annual giving directed to the human service system in Minnesota.
 She also is an elected Fellow at the National Academy of Public Administration.

-She is the Foundation and Academic Director of the Future Services Institute and the Hubert Project (see links to the right).
+For nearly a decade, she was Chair of the Humphrey school’s Management and Leadership Area.
+She also is the Foundation and Academic Director of the Future Services Institute and the Hubert Project (see links to the right).